llegomark/randommusings/src/content/blog/fast-car.md

 Now, with every scrap of resource I save, I strive to provide my progeny a beacon of hope - quality education.
 It fills me with indescribable pride to see Argi and Desmond attend a private school, their eyes shining with intelligence and innocence.

 The strains of debt and the persistence of poverty often catalyze my depression.
-The challenging rope walk between providing for my family and battling my incessant inner demons often hurts like a tight knot in my chest.
+The challenging rope walk between providing for my family and battling my ['incessant inner demons'](https://llego.dev/posts/echoes-evolution-dance-inner-demons/) often hurts like a tight knot in my chest.
 But these trials are not the entirety of my existence, and they don't get to decide my narrative.

 I may have been born on September 11, 1991, but that date doesn’t define me.
 Today, I stand on the precipice of middle-age crisis, understanding that though trapped in a socioeconomic cage, my dreams are unfettered.
 I still wrestle with the demons of poverty, depression, and debt, yet, every day, I make the choice to rise again.